Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

 Azure IoT Hubs were created to provide secure, bidirectional endpoints for IoT devices to talk to.
 They are wrappers around [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/), which support unidirectional communication only but are ideal for aggregating events at scale and disseminating those events to interested clients.
 "Client" could mean another Azure service such as [Stream Analytics](https://azure.microsoft.com/services/stream-analytics/), or it could be an app you've written that subscribes to events reaching the Event Hub.

-In this exercise, you will use the Azure Portal to create an Event Hub that will ultimately receive data from an Azure function attached to the IoT Hub you created in Lab 1, and that will provide input to the FlySim app.
+In this exercise, you will use the Azure Portal to create an Event Hub that will ultimately receive data from an Azure Function attached to the IoT Hub you created in Lab 1, and that will provide input to the FlySim app.

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
 If asked to log in, do so using your Microsoft account.